 Convicted of Certain Crimes.
-Neither the Prospective Purchaser nor any of its Associated Person(s) (1) has been convicted of committing or conspiring to commit any offense under Section 215, 656, 657, 1005, 1006, 1007, 1014, 1032, 1341, 1343 or 1344 of Title 18 of the United States Code affecting any Failed Institution; and (2) has defaulted on any debt or duty to pay money (including any guaranty) owed to the FDIC or any Failed Institution to such an extent that a judgment has been rendered in favor of the FDIC or the property securing the debt has been foreclosed on.
+Neither the Prospective Purchaser nor any of its Associated Person(s) (1) has been convicted of committing or conspiring to commit any offense under Section 215, 656, 657, 1005, 1006, 1007, 1008, 1014, 1032, 1341, 1343 or 1344 of Title 18 of the United States Code affecting any Failed Institution; and (2) has defaulted on any debt or duty to pay money (including any guaranty) owed to the FDIC or any Failed Institution to such an extent that a judgment has been rendered in favor of the FDIC or the property securing the debt has been foreclosed on.

 If Seller Financing Is Used.
-Neither the Prospective Purchaser nor any of its Associated Persons (1) has defaulted on any debts or duties to pay money (including any guaranty) to the FDIC or a Failed Institution that, in the aggregate, exceed $1,000,000, to such an extent that a judgment has been rendered in favor of the FDIC or the property securing the debt has been foreclosed on; and (2) has made any fraudulent misrepresentations in connection with any of these debts or duties.
+Neither the Prospective Purchaser nor any of its Associated Persons (1) has defaulted on any debts or duties to pay money (including any guaranty) to the FDIC or a Failed Institution that, in the aggregate, exceed $1,000,000, to such an extent that a judgment has been rendered in favor of the FDIC or a Failed institution or the property securing the debt has been foreclosed on; and (2) has made any fraudulent misrepresentations in connection with any of these debts or duties.
 This representation is not required, and has no effect, if the Prospective Purchaser does not finance any portion of the purchase price through financing offered by the FDIC.

 Transactions Structured to Circumvent this Certification.
 Neither the identity nor form of the Prospective Purchaser, nor any aspect of the contemplated transaction, has been created or altered with the intent, in whole or in part, to allow an individual or entity who otherwise would be ineligible to purchase assets from the FDIC to benefit directly or indirectly from the proposed transaction.